 “The great goal of the monumental photographic achievement of Edward Curtis was to make the First Americans ‘live forever,'” says Timothy Egan, author of Short Nights of the Shadow Catcher.
 “Curtis, with his sixth grade education and lifelong devotion to his subject, did just that.
 His pictures of all the tribes in the West are timeless, showing the humanity of a people who were too often stereotyped or forgotten.”

-Selections from Edward Curtis’s The North American Indian: A Traveling Exhibit to Wyoming Libraries is funded by a grant from Wyoming Community Foundation’s Carol McMurry Donor Advised Fund in partnership with the McCracken Research Library at the Buffalo Bill Center of the West, which holds a rare complete set of The North American Indian.
+Selections from Edward Curtis’s The North American Indian: A Traveling Exhibit to Wyoming Libraries is supported in part by an award from the Wyoming Arts Council through funding from the National Endowment for the Arts; as well as a grant from the Wyoming Arts Council, the Wyoming Community Foundation’s Carol McMurry Donor Advised Fund in partnership with the McCracken Research Library at the Buffalo Bill Center of the West, which holds a rare complete set of The North American Indian.

 Since 1917, the award-winning Buffalo Bill Center of the West in Cody, Wyoming, has devoted itself to sharing the story of the authentic American West.
 The Center is an affiliate of the Smithsonian Institution.
 For additional information, visit centerofthewest.org or the Center’s pages on Facebook and Google+.